franky3553/pro3-1/README.md

 ``

 Meanwhile tried on other alternative platforms, specifically on:
-1. railway.app
+1. Railway.app
-2. cyclic.sh
+2. Cyclic.sh
-3. render.com
+3. Render.com
-4. deta.sh
+4. Deta.sh
-5. glitch.com
+5. Glitch.com
 6. Fly.io

 I have had different errors in each of them.
 I suspect it is due to the lack of web interface in my app and the use of .csv files.
 I'm still looking for a more efficient solution.